Why Teams Stop Deciding and Start Escalating

 Escalation becomes the safest option.

-Not because teams lack intelligence.
+Not because people lack intelligence.

-Because structure lacks clarity.
+Because the structure lacks clarity.

 Authority Erosion